hypo69/hypo/pytest/gemini - set 2/en/src/ai/myai/traffic_light.md

 3. **Descriptive Test Names:**  Test names clearly indicate what each test is verifying (e.g., `test_traffic_light_valid_state`, `test_traffic_light_invalid_state`).

-4. **Edge Cases:** The `test_traffic_light_edge_case_state` test demonstrates handling an edge case, which is crucial.
+4. **Edge Cases:** The `test_traffic_light_edge_case_state` test demonStartes handling an edge case, which is crucial.
 Modify this to match the actual logic of your `traffic_light.py` file.
 Also, if there are other edge cases (e.g., special input types), consider those as well.

 5. **Error Handling:**  The `test_traffic_light_invalid_state` and `test_traffic_light_empty_state` tests cover invalid input scenarios, verifying that your code handles unexpected cases robustly.
 Replace the example error message with the *exact* error message your function raises.